 For nearly forty years, Princeton Architectural Press has been a leading publisher of books on architecture, design, and visual culture.
 In recent years, the Press broadened its scope, introducing a children's list and a line of stationery products.
 We've made our reputation by identifying new trends and publishing first books on emerging talents, as well as definitive works on established names, and by creating books of unsurpassed design quality and production values.

-Beginning with Letarouilly's Edifices de Rome Moderne, published in 1981, and still in print, Princeton Architectural Press has produced nearly 1,000 intelligent and stimulating publications.
+Beginning with Letarouilly's Edifices de Rome Moderne, published in 1981, and still in print, Princeton Architectural Press has produced over 1,500 intelligent and stimulating publications.
 In 2017, the Press received the Arthur Ross Award for Excellence in the Classical Tradition from the Institute of Classical Architecture & Art.

 Founded in 1981 in Princeton, NJ, the Press is now headquartered in Hudson, NY.